vshvedov/CommandTilde/README.md

 # CommandTilde

-## Press `Cmd-tilde`.

-### CommandTilde is a macOS menu bar companion that keeps frequently used files and folders only a hotkey away.
+### CommandTilde is a macOS menu bar app that keeps frequently used files and folders in a easily accessible stash.

 Think of CommandTilde like of a small stash where you keep your meme gifs, use to unclutter desktop, or drag-and-drop images and text chunks from a browser during a research.